University of Arkansas at Little Rock

 1. Program Description

-The purpose of this program is to prevent injuries and accidents and protect University employees from electrical hazards.
-Work unit specific safety procedures for preventing electric shock or other injuries resulting from direct/indirect electrical contact to employees working on or near energized or de-energized parts will be developed and implemented as required.
+The purpose of this program is to prevent injuries and accidents and protect university employees from electrical hazards.
+Work unit specific safety procedures for preventing electric shock or other injuries resulting from direct/indirect electrical contact with employees working on or near energized or de-energized parts will be developed and implemented as required.

 Note Two: An employee who is undergoing on-the-job training and who, in the course of such training, has demonstrated an ability to perform duties safely at his or her level of training and who is under the direct supervision of a qualified person is considered to be a qualified person for the performance of those duties.

-UL – Underwriters Laboratories is an independent product safety testing and certification organization.
+UL (Underwriters Laboratories).
+An independent product safety testing and certification organization.

 The goal of the electrical safety program is to ensure that all employees understand the hazards associated with electric energy and are capable of performing the necessary steps to protect themselves and their coworkers.